nkinnan/esphome-pace-bms/README.md

 If your commandset value is 0x25 then you're basically done.
 Just fill out your YAML with the rest of the settings / readouts you want exposed and you can skip the rest of this section.
 Please contact me with your make/model/hardware version as well as the settings you used so that I can add it to the known supported list.

+Step 4: If the BMS is lying
+-
+If the requests you were seeing started with either **20 or 25, skip this step**.

-If the requests you were seeing didn't start with either 20 or 25, but otherwise "looked right", that means your BMS is using a custom firmware with a non-standard protocol version reported.
-That's probably fine, it's probably still speaking version 20 or 25, but is lying about it because manufacturers dislike compatibility for some reason.
+If the requests you were seeing *didn't* start with either 20 or 25, but otherwise "looked right", that means your BMS is using a custom firmware with a non-standard protocol version reported.
+That's probably fine, it's probably still speaking version 20 or 25, but is lying about it because some manufacturers dislike compatibility, presumably because they want to lock you into an ecosystem.
 So you're going to have to try both, and configure pace_bms to lie right back.
 Here we'll use 42 as an example of that first number you saw instead of a 20 or 25.
+We'll need to try both.

 ```yaml
 pace_bms: